ShriKaranHanda/ashoka-beamer/README.md

 pdflatex template.tex
 ```

+## Support

+If you find this template useful, please consider giving it a ⭐ star on GitHub!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.